-OSI approved a grant for $20,000 to The Natural Lands Trust (NLT) to cover transaction costs for the acquisition 50 acres in Quinton Township that will increase NLT’s Burden Hill Preserve to 791 acres.
+In 2011, the Natural Lands Trust protected 50 acres of forested wetlands, partially funded by a $20,000 OSI grant covering transaction costs.
+Addition of this parcel will expand the size of NLT’s Burden Hill Preserve to 791 acres.
 The site is representative of the Burden Hill forest, a 14,000-acre forested wetland landscape in Salem County.
-New Jersey’s Wildlife Action Plan identifies the Burden Hill Forest as a conservation priority in the Delaware Bayshore because of its high quality interior forests and wetlands.
-Studies funded by the US Fish and Wildlife Service and the Geraldine R. Dodge Foundation have verified numerous rare species in this area including large populations of federally listed Swamp Pink and State-endangered Allegheny Chinquapin.
+New Jersey’s Wildlife Action Plan identifies the Burden Hill Forest as a conservation priority in the Delaware-Bayshore because of its high quality interior forests and wetlands.
+Studies funded by the US Fish and Wildlife Service and the Geraldine R. Dodge Foundation have verified numerous rare species in this area, including the federally listed Swamp Pink and State-endangered Allegheny Chinquapin.
 Burden Hill is also home to state-listed wildlife including reptiles and amphibians, red-headed woodpeckers, the state-threatened barred owl and some of the state’s largest populations of nesting red-shouldered hawks.
-At least two vernal ponds – locally known as spungs – are located on the property.
+Several vernal ponds – locally known as “spungs” – are located on the property.

-Additional funding for the project has been secured a nonprofit grant from the New Jersey Department of Environmental Protection (NJDEP) Green Acres Program.
-In addition, the conservation-minded landowner is making a charitable donation.
-Notably, the landowner will retain a seven-acre parcel that includes his home and an agricultural field, along with lifetime deer and turkey bow-hunting rights on the protected parcel, Retention of hunting rights is important to landowners in the Bayshore regional and this project represents and innovative model which may increase interest of local landowners in entering into land conservation.
+Additional funding for the project has been secured a nonprofit grant from the New Jersey Department of Environmental Protection Green Acres Program.
+In addition, the conservation-minded landowner is making a donation.
+Notably, the landowner will retain a seven-acre parcel that includes his home, with lifetime deer and turkey rights on the protected parcel, Retention of hunting rights is important to landowners in the Bayshore region and this project represents an innovative model which may interest local landowners in land conservation.

 Natural Lands Trust